Skip to main content

 Sensitive gums don't mean you have to quit nicotine pouches.
 By choosing gentler brands, opting for lower strengths and mini/slim formats, and rotating your placement, most users can enjoy pouches comfortably.
 Start with the products above, adjust your habits based on your mouth's response, and remember: quality over quantity.
 A gentle, 30-minute session is better for your gums than a harsh 2-hour ordeal.

-For more pouch recommendations and reviews, explore our full nicotine pouch catalog or read our blog for tips on finding the perfect pouch for your lifestyle.
+For more pouch recommendations and reviews, explore our full nicotine pouch catalog or read our nicotine pouch side effects guide for broader context on when irritation is a sign to step down, pause use, or ask a clinician.